qb-creates/pov-led-clock/README.md

 ---
 ### Timer Overview <a name="clocktimer"></a>
 A one second timer is configured to update the seconds hand of the clock.
 The timer is configured to operate in Clear Timer on Compare Match Mode (CTC).
 A CTC frequency of 0.5 Hz (2s) is required.
-This will trigger the compare match interrupt every second.Because the weight of the crystal caused the ciruit to not be completely balanced, it was discarded and the ATmega32's internal 8 Mhz oscillator was used instead.
-Calculations to find the appropriate OCRn values are listed below.
+This will trigger the compare match interrupt every second.
+Because the weight of the crystal caused the ciruit to be unbalanced, it was discarded and the ATmega32's internal 8 Mhz oscillator is used instead.
+Calculation to find the appropriate OCRn values is shown below.

 CTC Waveform Frequency Equation
 - Frequency = fck / (2 * prescaler * (1 + OCRnA)).